-The financial statements were prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements were prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These financial statements were authorized for issuance by the Board of Directors on March 22, 2024.
+These consolidated financial statements were authorized for issuance by the Board of Directors on April 16, 2025.

 3) Material accounting policies